Multiple Sclerosis (MS)

 Treatment of exacerbations and relapses

-If corticosteroids are ineffective in reducing the severity of an exacerbation, plasma exchange may be used.
-Plasma exchange can be used for any relapsing form of MS (relapsing-remitting, progressive relapsing, secondary progressive).
-It is not used for primary progressive MS.
+If glucocorticoids are ineffective in reducing the severity of an exacerbation, plasma exchange may be used (4).
+Plasma exchange can be used for any relapsing form of MS (relapsing-remitting, progressive relapsing, secondary progressive), but is not used for primary progressive MS.

-Plasma exchange and hematopoietic stem cell transplantation may be somewhat useful for severe, intractable disease.
+Plasma exchange and hematopoietic stem cell transplantation (5) may be useful for severe, intractable disease.

 Disease-modifying therapies